LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It forbids using dynamic memory at run time, but it can be used at the initialization phase to set a bound.
 This would be the phase either before the call to main, or in main but calls to other functions to set things up.
 Here the program can figure out how much memory it would need in total and make it.
-This is what the NASA Power of 10 Document says at least.
-In the JPL document it mentions "task initalization" which I am not entirely sure on what it means.
-Is this talking about the creation of threads or a method setting up memory before doing its job or any broad definition of a task?
-My hunch is that it is talking about threads as they are commonly refered to as tasks, and their job is to complete a task.
-Would this definition allow the usage of the HEAP during the run time to initialize a task, or would the this need to be accounted for in the very first allocation?
-Is this what allows funtions like printf to be used?

 In NASA's words they force the application to live in a fixed, pre-allocated area of memory.
 Essentially they avoid the issue with the HEAP by making a single large allocation and then never freeing it.

-During run time it means avoiding functions like
+This is what the NASA Power of 10 Document implies at least.
+In the JPL document it says "after task initalization" which I believe refers to threads.
+This would mean that the threads created would not be able to use dynamic memory.
+What I am more confused about though is what does this mean for the task that is initializing the threads?
+Is main the only thread allowed to make other tasks, or since main is thread 0 allocation for all threads is done at its initalization?
+I am not entirely sure about this, but a safe bet is to initialize everything at program startup.

+This would also mean some functions that return dynamic memory like strdup().
+This could also mean standard library functions that internally use dynamic memory are banned, but I'm not entirely sure.
+The printf family is one example.
+Printf uses xmalloc which would abort the program on allocation failure.
+I suppose this could be used as a safety check and ensure boundaries are not past, but that sounds dangerous.
+They do include printf in rule 7, but that could just be an example.
+Printf could also be avoided for other reasons like synchronization.
+Perhaps there is a different implementation of printf that makes it safer.
+The working suggests that only explicit dynamic memory is banned.

+Explicit dynamic memory calls are these functions
 - malloc()
 - calloc()
 - realloc()